+i.
 Is currently under court supervision in a PINS, juvenile, or adult criminal case

-- Court document showing student has an open PINS case, juvenile case, or adult criminal case49 in the District of Columbia or any other jurisdiction; documentation should include student's name, court case number, and reference to a future court date. - Record from student's probation or parole officer, case worker, or social worker; documentation should include student's
+- Court document showing student has an open PINS case, juvenile case, or adult criminal case43 in the District of Columbia or any other jurisdiction; documentation should include student's name, court case number, and reference to a future court date. - Record from student's probation or parole officer, case worker, or social worker; documentation should include student's

-- Awaiting foster care placement;

-- Migratory; or

-- Unaccompanied

-48A "homeless" student is one who lacks a fixed, regular and adequate nighttime residence and includes students who are:

-[•] Sharing housing of other persons due to loss of housing or economic hardship or similar reasons:

-[•] Living in motels, hotels, trailer parks, or camping grounds due to lack of alternative adequate accommodations

-[•] Living in emergency or transitional shelter, including DC transitional housing;

-Living in a primary nighttime resident that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings;

-[•] Living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings;

-[•] Living in a hospital due to abandonment;
+- Sharing housing of other persons due to loss of housing or economic hardship or similar reasons; - Living in motels, hotels, trailer parks, or camping grounds due to lack of alternative adequate accommodations - Living in emergency or transitional shelter, including DC transitional housing; - Living in a primary nighttime resident that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings; - Living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings; - Living in a hospital due to abandonment; - Awaiting foster care placement; - Migratory; or - Unaccompanied

-49 A student will be considered to have an open PINS case, juvenile case, or adult criminal case if the student is currently:
+43 A student will be considered to have an open PINS case, juvenile case, or adult criminal case if the student is currently:

-pending hearing, trial, or disposition or on probation in a juvenile or PINS case;

-[•] committed to the DYRS or juvenile system in another jurisdiction; or pending hearing, trial, or sentencing or on probation or parole in an adult criminal case.
+- pending hearing, trial, or disposition or on probation in a juvenile or PINS case; - committed to the DYRS or juvenile system in another jurisdiction; or - pending hearing, trial, or sentencing or on probation or parole in an adult criminal case.